Important Disclosure Information

 Awards and recognitions by unaffiliated rating services, companies, and/or publications should not be construed by a client as a guarantee that he/she will experience a certain level of results if Joel Isaacson is engaged, or continues to be engaged, to provide investment advisory services; nor should they be construed as a current or past endorsement of Joel Isaacson or its representatives by any of its clients.
 Rankings published by magazines and others are generally based on information prepared and/or submitted by the recognized advisor.
 Awards may not be indicative of one client’s experience or of Joel Isaacson’s future performance.
 Neither Joel Isaacson nor the recognized advisor has paid a fee for inclusion on a list.
 In some instances, the Firm purchased a plaque from the award provider.

-Forbes Top 250 Wealth Advisors ranking was based on due-diligence meetings and a ranking algorithm for advisors who have a minimum of seven years of experience.
+Forbes “Best in State” Top 250 Wealth Advisors (2017-2021) ranking was based on due-diligence meetings and a ranking algorithm for advisors who have a minimum of seven years of experience.
 Client retention, industry experience, and compliance records were among items considered.
 Other considerations were assets under management and revenue generated for their firms.
+There were no fees paid in connection with using this award.

-Financial Advisor magazine’s RIA ranking is based on responses from registered investment advisors who completed an online survey.
+Financial Advisor magazine’s Top RIA (2015-2022) ranking is based on responses from registered investment advisors who completed an online survey.
 To be included in the ranking, firms need to be independent RIAs who perform financial planning as part of their business services.
 Firms are ranked based on the total of their discretionary and nondiscretionary assets reported for the year on their ADV and the percentage growth in assets.
 RIA rankings are not indicative of future performance or representative of any client experience.
+There were no fees paid in connection with using this award.

-The Financial Times top 300 Advisors criteria to qualify for their list, advisers had to have at least $300 million in assets under management (AUM) and be registered with the Securities and Exchange Commission (SEC).
+The Financial Times Top 300 Advisors (2016-2020) criteria requires advisers had to have at least $300 million in assets under management (AUM) and be registered with the Securities and Exchange Commission (SEC).
 Additionally, at least 25% of the firm’s AUM had to be from individual investors.
-The Financial Times then reached out to the more than 2,000 firms meeting these criteria and asked them to fill out a comprehensive application.
+The Financial Times then reaches out to the more than 2,000 firms meeting these criteria and asked them to fill out a comprehensive application.
 The Financial Times augmented the information with independent research, including data from regulatory filings.
 Of those considered, 300 firms were selected for the list.

 Forbes Top Wealth Advisors ranking was based on criteria such as client retention, revenue trends, community involvement, industry experience, and in-person interviews.
 Advisors with a minimum of seven years of experience were considered and factors such as assets under management, revenue trends, and industry experience were weighed.